harrison-ai/hai-tech-tasks/cats_and_dogs.md

 3. Please provide your solution such that we can run it in our environments/machines independently.

-## Confidentiality

-We kindly ask that you do not share this dataset or your solution in the public domain and maintain confidentiality to provide fairness to our candidates in the evaluation process.

 ## Disclaimer & Credits
 We thank the University of Oxford for their contributions in making [Oxford Pets dataset](https://www.robots.ox.ac.uk/~vgg/data/pets/) open source and sharing with the community.
 This toy problem is derived from the original Oxford Pets dataset but is heavily curated and synthesized to focus on a specific problem statement.